Wall to Wall Festival

 Watch some of the world's best street artists turn Benalla's wall space into colourful canvases

 Benalla boy-turned-Melbourne street art impresario Shaun Hossack had a dream: to turn his home town into the street art capital of Victoria.
-Four years ago the Benalla Wall to Wall Festival was born, and now the northern Victorian town is the regional street art capital of not only the state, but the whole of Australia.
+The Benalla Wall to Wall Festival was born in 2015 and has since turned the northern Victorian town is the regional street art capital of not only the state, but the whole of Australia.

-Wait a second, aren't the prime spots already taken, four years in?
+Wait a second, aren't the prime spots already taken?
 Indeed they are – street art by its very nature is transitory, and murals can get painted over each year.
 A few pieces are preserved, such as several jaw-dropping storeys-high portraits by spray paint artist Adnate, but even a few works by street art superstar Rone have become canvases for new works.
-A portrait of Hossack himself is due to be painted over during this year's festival.

-More than 4000 people are expected to watch the artists at work, and most painters create their masterpieces on Saturday.
-Another 40,000 will visit over the course of the year to see the new works.
-This year Adnate will also be painting 'virtual reality graffiti' – audiences will be able to see his work projected on a giant screen, but only the artist will be able to see his virtual canvas.
+More than 4,000 people are expected to watch the artists at work, and most painters create their masterpieces over three days in April.
+Another 40,000 are expected to visit over the course of the year to see the new works.